Qomrud: Economy

-The job of the people of Qomroud rural district is often agricultural and part of the population is also engaged in animal husbandry.
+The job of the people of Qomrud Rural District is often agricultural and part of the population is also engaged in animal husbandry.
 This rural district is one of the most important agricultural and livestock fields of Qom province.
-In the past, a large part of agricultural agriculture in this village was provided by qanat and Qomrood river, but Time lapse and rainfall reduction, and by the construction of the dam of 15 Khordad in the south of the river, farmers have been stopped by the river and today they are supplied with agricultural aquifers.
+In the past, a large part of agricultural agriculture in this village was provided by qanats and Qomrud.
+Over the passage of time and rainfall reduction, and by the construction of the dam of 15 Khordad to the south of the river, farmers have been stopped by the river and today they are supplied with agricultural aquifers.

-The products of this village are often barley and alfalfa, but in recent decades pistachio planting has grown strongly in this village, and most farmers have turned to gardening with drought-resistant trees and over the past few years wheat has been cultivated Almost entirely out of the agricultural industry of this village.
+The products of this village are often barley and alfalfa, but in recent decades pistachio planting has grown strongly in this village, and most farmers have turned to gardening with drought-resistant trees.
+Over the past few years wheat has been cultivated almost entirely out of the agricultural industry of this village.

-In recent years, women in this village have turned to home-based businesses, and home-based businesses have become widespread in the Qomroud region.
+In recent years, women in this village have turned to home-based businesses, which have become widespread in the Qomrud region.